programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 ```
 <div class="alert alert-warning"> Remember to modify the ‘path’ variable with your system’s location information</div>

-Using this technique, we discover a curious set of emails.
-On the positive end, Lavorato expresses excitement for positive results ("It looks like we hit a home run."), boastful confidence ("I'm smarter than everyone"), and chipper eagerness ("Sure thing!
+Using this technique, we discover a curious set of emails:
+* On the positive end, Lavorato expresses excitement for positive results ("It looks like we hit a home run."), boastful confidence ("I'm smarter than everyone"), and chipper eagerness ("Sure thing!
 I will give it to her in the morn...").
-On the negative side, we discover outright hostility ("First of all I'm going to kill you."), statements of disapproval and resistance ("I will not accept Amerex having the ability to..."), and language that implies conflict of varying degrees ("We need to think about", "Call me on Beau.
+* On the negative side, we discover outright hostility ("First of all I'm going to kill you."), statements of disapproval and resistance ("I will not accept Amerex having the ability to..."), and language that implies conflict of varying degrees ("We need to think about", "Call me on Beau.
 A couple thoughts").
 (As well as a quick reference to what appears to be fantasy American football with "tease colts +4 under 48).

 Each of these results introduces new questions -- what is the "home run" Lavorato is referring to?
 What does "I'm going to kill you" mean!?
 (I'm assuming the "killing" in question is more figurative, and perhaps it is even written playfully between colleagues who know each other well.)
 In other words, the sentiment outputs here do not provide definitive answers so much as clues towards future investigation.